andrewjpoole/animated-diagrams/src/README.md

 ## ToDo

-* ability to set a viewport to smoothly navigate to, again probably xml comments

-* investigate how hard it would be to add a page to actually draw the diagrams with a drawing tablet and simple tool pallet
+* insert mode for new paths at the correct place in the path order

 * undo/redo buffer

-* New diagram button

 * Keyboard bindings
+* settings for configuring keybindings

-* tablet support
+* dark mode
+* tidy up console logs, have a switch

+* ability to set a viewport to smoothly navigate to, again probably xml comments
+* live presentatino mode? sans poewrpoint?